andreamussap/AFMussap-Tech-Shopping-List/docs/menu_options.md

 # Tutorial - Menu Options

-At the upper-right corner of your lists you'll find a Menu with these five options:
+At the upper-right corner of your list you'll find a Menu with these five options:

 * Check all items
 * Uncheck all items